evertrust/terraform-provider-horizon/docs/resources/certificate.md

 Provides a Certificate resource.
 This resource allow you to manage the life cycle of a certificate.

 This resource creates and enroll a certificate on Horizon, with centralized or decentralized method.
-To enroll with the decentralized method, you just need to edit the `csr` argument.
+To enroll with the decentralized method you just need to edit the `csr` argument.
+The argument `key_file` is required for a centralized enroll, but forbiden in decentralized enroll.

 ## Example Usage